Lipeng-Robotics/or_urdf/README.md

 # Note
-please check out branch "kinetic_fixes" if using Kinetic
+Please check out branch "kinetic_fixes" if using Kinetic